 All or part of the securities portfolio of the Company may be invested in transferable securities, money market instruments, UCITS or other UCIs and other eligible financial instruments denominated in currencies other than the Base currency of the Company.
 As a result, fluctuations in the exchange rate may have both a negative and a positive effect on the investment result of the Company.
-Currency risks may be hedged with currency forward transactions and currency options.

-As part of an active currency policy, exposure to currencies may be hedged but investors should note that there is no guarantee that the exposure of the currency in which the Shares are invested can be fully or effectively hedged against the base currency.
-Investors should also note that the implementation of an active currency policy may, in certain circumstances, substantially reduce the benefit to Shareholders in the relevant Class of Shares (for instance, if the base currency depreciates against the currency of the instrument in which the Company is invested) and could thereby result in a decrease in the value of their shareholding.
+As part of an active currency policy, exposure to currencies may be hedged but investors should note that there is no guarantee that the exposure of the currency in which the Shares are invested can be fully or effectively hedged against the base currency of the relevant Class of Shares.
+Investors should also note that the implementation of an active currency policy may, in certain circumstances, substantially reduce the benefit to Shareholders in the relevant class of Shares (for instance, if the base currency depreciates against the currency of the instrument in which the Company is invested) and could thereby result in a decrease in the value of their shareholding.